Tulsi Gabbard Blasts ‘The New York Times,’ Claims Profile Written About Her Is ‘Smear Piece’

 “In this 2020 election, the DNC and corporate media are rigging the election again, but this time against the American people in the early voting states of Iowa, New Hampshire, South Carolina, and Nevada,” Gabbard said.

-Gabbard supported her claims by accusing the DNC of using “polling and other arbitrary methods” that she claims lack proper transparency and said that the debates are geared toward television entertainment rather than their true purpose of helping American voters decided on a candidate.
+Gabbard supported her claims by accusing the DNC of using “polling and other arbitrary methods” that she claims lack proper transparency and said that the debates are geared toward television entertainment rather than their true purpose of helping American voters decide on a candidate.

 “In short, the DNC and corporate media are trying to hijack the entire election process,” Gabbard said.

-The Hawaii lawmaker met the required donor threshold for the November Democratic primary debates, but hasn’t managed to meat the polling requirements yet.
+The Hawaii lawmaker met the required donor threshold for the November Democratic primary debates, but hasn’t managed to meet the polling requirements yet.
 Fellow long-shot candidate and tech entrepreneur Andrew Yang has already fully qualified for the November debate.